'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 GROSS: ...In the car.
 And that tested your faith because of things that your fellow Christian friends said to you.
 What were some of those things?

-PAGELS: Well, it wasn't even they tested my faith.
-It - whatever that meant.
-I went back to my Evangelical friends.
+PAGELS: I went back to my Evangelical friends.
 My friend Paul who was killed was 16 in high school.
 And when I went back to the evangelical church, my friends were very sympathetic, and they said, oh, that's terrible.
 Was he born again?
 And I said, no, he was Jewish.
 And then they looked at me, stunned, and said, well, then he's in hell.
 And I thought, what?
 That has nothing to do with what attracted me to this kind of community, this kind of conviction - God loves you, all of that.
 It has nothing to do with that.
 It's antithetical.
 And I felt completely alone, walked out of there and never went back.

-GROSS: Did you want to find another church after that, or did you just give up?

-PAGELS: No (laughter).
-No, because I felt that they were all selling different brands of a certain product which could get caught in particular shapes and that they wanted to sort of force people to think a certain way.
-And I was not having it at that time, Terry.

 GROSS: So a little detour here because this is the part of your story that intersects with Jerry Garcia.
 And I thought, what?
 Elaine Pagels knew Jerry Garcia before he was in The Grateful Dead?
 That just kind of shocked me.
 So...